curtis-tsang/Daily-Planner/README.md

 A dashboard as an online to-do list

 - Add and delete tasks:
-  1. Click the "Create New Task"
+  1. Click "Create New Task"
   2. CREATE TASK: Enter the information and click "SUBMIT"
   3. DELETE TASK: Entering the task name and click "DELETE"

 - Google Calendar:
+  1. Click "Calendar"
-  1. Allow the cookies and SIGN IN Google account
+  2. Allow the cookies and SIGN IN Google account
-  2. Replace the source link with your own one
+  3. Replace the source link with your own one
-  3. Click "Update"
+  4. Click "Update"

 Future Updates (trying):